 6. Common Cuckoo

 The common cuckoo belongs to a group of birds known as Cuculiformes.
 This group includes a variety of species, such as roadrunners, anis, and coucals.
-The common cuckoo is a widely distributed summer migratory bird, commonly found in Europe and Asia.
+The common cuckoo is a widely distributed summer migratory bird commonly found in Europe and Asia.

-When winter arrives, it migrates to Africa, where it spends the colder months.
-Its migration is an important part of its lifecycle, allowing it to breed in areas with more favourable conditions.
+It migrates to Africa when winter arrives, where it spends the colder months.
+Its migration is integral to its lifecycle, allowing it to breed in more favorable conditions.
 These birds have a unique relationship with other species of birds.

 The female cuckoo will lay her eggs in the nest of another bird species, and the host bird will unknowingly incubate and feed the cuckoo chicks, often to the detriment of its own young.